 In most states, licensure involves first obtaining a degree in architecture or a closely related field and completing relevant training experience, such as working as a junior associate for a specified length of time.
 They must also earn a passing score on the Architect Registration Examination (ARE).
 Certain architectural design specialties require taking a related exam instead.
 For example, landscape architects must pass the Landscape Architect Registration Examination (LARE).
 Since an architectural designer can specialize in one of several possibilities, it's important to complete the right program and take the right exam for the specialty of choice.

 The training portion of the licensing requirement involves completing a professional three-year internship.
 During this period, the architectural design candidate earns a salary while working in an architectural field under close supervision of a licensed or registered architect.
 In all, completing one's education, doing an internship and passing a professional exam is a process that will take 8-10 years to achieve.

 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), the median salary for architectural and civil drafters in 2015 was $50,710.
-Between 2014 and 2024, the BLS predicted that employment levels for the same position would decline by 3%.
+According to the U.S. Bureau of Labor Statistics (BLS), the mean salary for architectural and civil drafters in 2019 was $59,120.
+Between 2019 and 2029, the BLS predicted that employment levels for the same position would decline.
 This may be explained by the fact that many architectural designers go on to become architects.
-During the same period, employment for architects, except naval and landscape architects, is predicted to increase by 7%.
-In 2015, the BLS reported an annual median salary of $76,100 for architects, except naval and landscape.
+During the same period, employment for architects, except naval and landscape architects, is predicted to increase by 1%.
+In 2020, the BLS reported an annual median salary of $82,320 for architects, except naval and landscape.

 Licensure is not required to become an architectural designer, but is need to practice as a professional architect, and the process can take up to 10 years to complete.
-Employment opportunities for architectural designers, such as civil and architectural drafters, are expected to decline 3% through 2024, while opportunities for architects are projected to increase at about the same rate as the national average for all occupations over the same time period.
+Employment opportunities for architectural designers, such as civil and architectural drafters, are expected to decline through 2029, while opportunities for architects are projected to increase slower than the national average for all occupations over the same time period.